-The following graph sets forth the hypothetical back-tested performance of the Index based on the hypothetical back-tested weekly Index closing levels from January 5, 2007 through October 22, 2010 and the historical performance of the Index based on the Index closing levels from October 29, 2010 through June 22, 2012.
+The following graph sets forth the hypothetical back-tested performance of the Index based on the hypothetical back-tested weekly Index closing levels from January 4, 2008 through October 22, 2010 and the historical performance of the Index based on the Index closing levels from October 29, 2010 through March 22, 2013.
 The Index was established on October 29, 2010.
-The Index closing level on June 28, 2012 was 112.58.
+The Index closing level on March 26, 2013 was 118.18.
 We obtained the Index closing levels below from Bloomberg Financial Markets, without independent verification.
+The data for the hypothetical back-tested performance of the Index set forth in the following graph are purely theoretical and do not represent the actual historical performance of the Index.
+For time periods prior to the launch of an ETF Constituent and that ETF Constituent's initial satisfaction of a minimum liquidity standard, the hypothetical back-tested performance set forth in the following graph was calculated using alternative performance information derived from a related index, after deducting hypothetical fund fees, rather than the performance information for that ETF Constituent.
+See "Selected Risk Considerations - Hypothetical Back-Tested Data Relating to the Index Do Not Represent Actual Historical Data and Are Subject to Inherent Limitations."

 The hypothetical back-tested and historical levels of the Index should not be taken as an indication of future performance, and no assurance can be given as to the Index closing level on the Observation Date.
 We cannot give you assurance that the performance of the Index will result in a positive return on your initial investment at maturity.
-The data for the hypothetical back-tested performance of the Index set forth in the following graph were calculated on materially the same basis on which the performance of the Index is now calculated but do not represent the actual historical performance of the Index.